Applied Materials Inc. (NASDAQ:AMAT): It’s all about numbers this morning

 Sponsored

-Further, it is important to consider AMAT stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.55.Likewise, its price to free cash flow for the last twelve months stands at 21.04.
-AMAT’s price to book ratio for the most recent quarter was 7.66, resulting in an 25.80 price to cash per share for the period.
+Additionally, it is important to take into account AMAT stock ratios, including its price-to-sales ratio, which is 3.55 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 21.04.
+AMAT’s price to book ratio for the most recent quarter was 7.60, resulting in an 25.80 price to cash per share for the period.

 How does Applied Materials Inc. (AMAT) stock rate among analysts?
 Buy, sell, or hold?